 Genetic Testing: Examination of blood or other tissue for chromosomal and DNA abnormalities and alterations, or other expressions of gene abnormalities that may indicate an increased risk for developing a specific disease or disorder.

-Grievance: An oral or written statement (complaint) by a member or member’s representative that expresses dissatisfaction with some aspect of Elevate service or administration.
+Grievance: An oral or written statement (complaint) by a member or member’s representative that expresses dissatisfaction with some aspect of Denver Health Medical Plan service or administration.

 H(back to top)